 Making the diagnosis of cystic fibrosis (CF) is paramount so that early education and treatment strategies can be put in place to maximise health outcomes.
 In most cases, CF is diagnosed through the newborn screening test, also known as the Guthrie test.

-The WA Newborn Screening Test
+Newborn Screening Test

 The newborn screening test is a simple heel prick test that is routinely done on all newborn babies in Australia.
 The test screens for a range of serious disorders and is usually performed when the baby is between 2-3 days old.
 Testing for CF was added to the newborn screening test in Western Australia in 2000.
 It is provided free of charge.